mocktomata/mocktomata/docs/boundary.md

 It also makes writing these tests systematic and simple.

-When writing a test that needs to access a remote system across a boundary, you will do a three steps test-waltz:
+When writing a test that needs to access a remote system across a boundary, you will do a three step test-waltz:

 - write a test and making it pass while making actual remote calls
-- find out and record the data you recevied from the remote calls
+- find out and record the data you received from the remote calls
 - use the recorded data to create a test double and use the test double in the test

 Using `mocktomata`, these three steps becomes very straight forward.

-The following example will create a test that needs to communicate to GitHub api.
+The following example will create a test that needs to communicate to GitHub API.

-### step 1: writing a passing test with actual remote calls
+### Step 1: writing a passing test with actual remote calls

 Step 1 is writing a passing test.
 Your logic should be unit testable,